 All core courses are supported by one to two Graduate Student Instructors (GSIs).
 GSIs lead discussion sections as well as provide office hours to Ford School students to go over material with students outside of class.

 BA and master's students are encouraged to reach out to faculty for academic guidance.
 Doctoral students work closely with faculty as research assistants in various capacities throughout their degree. and participate in Summer Research Internships, getting first-hand experience working on a research project under the close supervision of a faculty member.

 The Ford School also offers all Ford students the opportunity to take a faculty member to lunch.
 This opportunity is paid for by the school and is a chance for students to get to know their professors better and receive academic support in an informal setting.

 PhD mentor program

-All incoming doctoral students are assigned a current student mentor (senior) to assist with the transition back to school, course registration and pathway information, and general information to help navigate resources provided throughout the University.
+All incoming doctoral students are assigned a current student mentor (senior) to assist with the transition back to school, course registration and pathway information, and general guidance to navigate University resources.
 Students are encouraged to meet with their mentor at least once a semester and are provided with the necessary support to do so.

 Current student intranet

 Current students have access to additional academic resources such as curriculum sheets and forms as well as links to the student handbooks for all academic programs.
 Students also have the option to make appointments with Student & Academic Services within the intranet.